Travel.State.Gov > Intercountry Adoption > Country Information > The Bahamas Intercountry Adoption Information

 Exercise increased caution in The Bahamas due to crime.

-Violent crime, such as burglaries, armed robberies, and sexual assault is common, even during daylight hours and in tourist areas.
-U.S. government personnel are not permitted to visit the Sand Trap area in Nassau due to crime.
-Jet-ski operators are known to commit sexual assaults against tourists, including minors.
+Violent crime, such as burglaries, armed robberies, and sexual assault, occurs even during the day and in tourist areas.
+Although the family islands are not crime-free, the vast majority of crime occurs on New Providence and Grand Bahama islands.
+U.S. government personnel are not permitted to visit the area known by many visitors as the Sand Trap area in Nassau due to crime.
+Activities involving commercial recreational watercraft, including water tours, are not consistently regulated.
+Watercraft are often not maintained, and many companies do not have safety certifications to operate in The Bahamas.
+Jet-ski operators have been known to commit sexual assaults against tourists.
 As a result, U.S. government personnel are not permitted to use jet-ski rentals on New Providence and Paradise Islands.

 Read the Safety and Security section on the country information page.

 If you decide to travel to The Bahamas:

 Last Update: Reissued after periodic review with updates to information on crime.

 The Bahamas is not party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
 Therefore, when the Hague Adoption Convention entered into force for the United States on April 1, 2008, intercountry adoption processing for The Bahamas did not change.

 Bahamian law allows adoption by any person with legal status in The Bahamas (even foreign tourists).
 However, the number of children available for adoption is very small and the waiting list for prospective adoptive parents is very long.
 Bahamian citizens or legal permanent residents are generally given preference in adopting children, especially if they have a blood relationship to the child.